arpit-mittal-ds/Data-Architect/3 - Designing Data Systems/Lesson-4-Data-Warehouse/ReadMe.md

 **Primary difference b/w a Data Warehouse and a Data Lake:**

 Data Lake can have structured, semi-structured and unstructured data also.
-In other words, s data lake is a modern data warehouse with unstructured data also.
+In other words, a data lake is a modern data warehouse with unstructured data also.

 ### Benefits of a DWH: